sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > It’s gotten vastly better because the prior years have been humbling, and the disciplines have become less isolated.
 These days, there is hardly a cancer center in which there are not collaborative groups between surgeons, chemotherapists, and radiation oncologists.
 I think that model evolved out of those humbling experiences—the idea that you can’t just use one weapon to battle cancer

+Areas of improvements

 > There are four significant areas.
-The first is the role of the immune system in certain kinds of cancer.

-> The second area is cancer metabolism.

-> The third area of interest is the role of gene regulation in cancer cells.
-Nearly

-> The final area of promising investigation is the role of the microenvironment of cancer cells, and its relationship with growth, invasion, and metastasis.
+The first is the role of the immune system in certain kinds of cancer...
+The second area is cancer metabolism...
+The third area of interest is the role of gene regulation in cancer cells...
+The final area of promising investigation is the role of the microenvironment of cancer cells, and its relationship with growth, invasion, and metastasis.

-Thinking positively does not cure!

-> But there is no “correct” response to a diagnosis of cancer.
-I am deeply offended when people say to a patient: “you are not healing properly because you aren’t thinking positively” or “negative thoughts cause cancer—think positively.”,, This form of thinking is medieval—it blames the victim and increases the burden of illness.
-I know dozens of cancer patients who thought “positively”—but inevitably succumbed to a deadly variant of cancer.
-And I know dozens who had no “positive” response but are alive today.

 Possible changes in lifestyle